rileybathurst/riley/README.md

 - page 2 of reordered categories doesn't work it kinda shouldn't ever have to come up but it should work
 - drop shadows in dark mode
 - check into redirects for changed categories
+- wp-pages folder needs to be fillled in

 ### Featured Categories